-While construction continues over the winter months the site at Lyveden will be closed to the public from Monday, 4 November 2019 and will reopen with the completion of our new facilities at the manor in late Spring 2020.
+While construction continues the site at Lyveden will remain closed to the public.
+We hope to reopen with the completion of our new facilities later in 2020.

 What is Lyveden Reconnected?

 Lyveden Reconnected is a project to bring the manor building and surrounding grounds back together for the first time since the 17th century.
 This will be incorporated into the future experience of the site so you can travel through the landscape just as Sir Thomas Tresham intended his visitors to see Lyveden.

 Excitingly, construction has now begun to make final changes to the manor itself and to add new visitor facilities for public opening next.
 The new facilities will include a new café space and the reinstated Great Chamber, where you can take a closer look at how and why Tresham created the garden and lodge at Lyveden, as well as exploring the relevance of his story to our modern world.